Code-Institute-Submissions/DinaPapsujevica-MP4-Boxing-gym_NovResub/README.md

     * On the home page, CTA Join Now opens the fitness plan section where offered plans are listed.
     * Clicking Choose Plan opens the payment form which needs to be filled in before finishing the payment.
     * Payment can be finished by clicking CTA button Pay and Subscribe.
-    * At the end of the process, flashes confirmation message, "Thank You for Subscribing"
+    * At the end of the process, flashes confirmation message, "Thank You for Buying"
     * If the information in the form has been filled wrong, flashes error message 500 - Internal Server Error and CTA Go To Homepage, which takes back to home page.

 14. As a gym member, I want to buy a products from webshop.